 Preserving Buzludzha Monument

-You can’t get a much more comprehensive For a complete guide to the Memorial House of the Bulgarian Communist Party than this one.
+You can’t get a much more comprehensive guide to the Memorial House of the Bulgarian Communist Party than this one.
 In their own words, this project “aims to provide a comprehensive guide to the past, present and future of the Buzludzha Monument”.
-It’s a fascinating site.
+It’s a fascinating website.

 Further Reading on Buzludzha Monument